Solcast/howto-pandas/README.md

 ### Integrating with [pvlib](https://pvlib-python.readthedocs.io/en/latest/)

 In the file **main.py** is a minimal set of commands to obtain the following charts.
 The pvlib library is a powerful open source tool that is used in computing and forecasting photovoltaic solar cell arrays.
-There are numerous options and details that can be configured, this demonstrates the Solcast API abilities and simplicity.
+There are numerous options and details that can be configured, the following example compares pvlib forecasts with Solcast forecasts and how to obtain datasets that can be compared and graphed.

 ```python
 # This line is only for using the matplotlib